 The rollback is a distinctive reining maneuver designed to showcase the performance horse’s athletic ability and willingness to be guided.
 A fast approach, showy sliding stop, snappy 180-degree turn on the haunches and an explosive takeoff are all important elements to a good rollback, but to achieve these moves you’ll need to master your timing and cues.
+Read on to find out how to ride the reining rollback.

-The Ideal Rollback
+The Ideal Way to Ride the Reining Rollback

 “I want the horse to get back on his hocks and be able to lift his front end around to turn 180 degrees, picking his shoulders up, moving them around and landing back on his sliding [stop] tracks, loping out of the rollback with force, and at the same time, be relaxed,” says reining trainer Nathan Piper.

-Riding the Rollback
+Riding the Reining Rollback

 While competing, you’ll do this maneuver one-handed, and no matter the pattern, it all begins with a rundown from one end of the arena to the other.